katmfoo/dotfiles/readme.md

 In the pursuit of command line only development

-testing:😀

-* figure out solution for ctrl-space on ios being taken (likely will have to figure out a new tmux leader)
 * try mosh, add to arch.txt
 * test out colors with ssh/mosh/tmux/vim in all scenarios
 * try out nnn with change directory on exit